dotnet/eShop/README.md

 Or

-- Run the following commands in a Powershell & Terminal running as `Administrator` to automatically configuration your enviroment with the required tools to build and run this application.
+- Run the following commands in a Powershell & Terminal running as `Administrator` to automatically configuration your environment with the required tools to build and run this application.
 (Note: A restart is required after running the script below.)

 ##### Install Visual Studio Code and related extensions
 ```powershell